Prawesome/RemoteClassNotes-web-rewrite/README.md

+##Project Overview

+This website is part of a complete solution involving an android applications and this website.

+Technologies used: React, React Router, Firebase(Cloud Functions, Realtime DB, Storage, Notification Service)

+##Create React App Information

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>